osama127001/Multinode-Ambari-Cluster/README.md

               SET GLOBAL validate_password_policy=LOW;

-* Once logged in, you have to create a user for ambari, for that execute the following on MySQL: `(goto the next point if there is an error)`
+* Once logged in, you have to create a user for ambari, for that execute the following on MySQL:

-              CREATE USER 'ambari'@'%' IDENTIFIED BY 'ambari';
+              CREATE USER 'ambari'@'%' IDENTIFIED BY 'ambari123';
               GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
-              CREATE USER 'ambari'@'localhost' IDENTIFIED BY 'ambari';
+              CREATE USER 'ambari'@'localhost' IDENTIFIED BY 'ambari123';
               GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'localhost';

+* Now use the `ALTER USER` command again to set the same password for sql ass well:

+              ALTER USER 'root'@'localhost' IDENTIFIED BY 'ambari123';

 * For installing the JDBC connector, use the following command: